Happiness is a state of the mind (Soch-thinking). As a result, no two individuals can fully agree on what constitutes happiness.

 - ਕਬੀਰ ਜਾ ਦਿਨ ਹਉ ਮੂਆ ਪਾਛੈ ਭਇਆ ਅਨੰਦੁ ॥ ਮੋਹਿ ਮਿਲਿਓ ਪ੍ਰਭੁ ਆਪਨਾ ਸੰਗੀ ਭਜਹਿ ਗੋੁਬਿੰਦੁ ॥੬॥: O Kabeer!
 (By living the Divine Virtues) on the day when my egotism dies (bad influence of ego on my mind), afterwards there is Bliss within.
 (Also) I met my Prabh (Truth, Virtues, Wisdom, Mool…). and now my companions (all senses-ਇੰਦ੍ਰਿਆਂ) are united with Gobind (i.e., Prabh). ||6||(sggs 1364).

 In nutshell, a mind devoid of Virtues or Wisdom is an unhappy (or Dukhi) mind.

 - ਮੁੰਧੇ ਗੁਣਹੀਣੀ ਸੁਖੁ ਕੇਹਿ ॥: (O soul-bride)!
 Being devoid of Virtues, there can no happiness. (sggs 56).

-The Gurbani shows us how to burn Dukh:
+The Gurbani also guides us how to burn Dukh as follows: